Mr. Eastman serves as the firm’s managing partner, and is licensed to practice law in California, Oregon, and Texas.

 Mr. Eastman earned his JD and LLM from the University of San Diego School of Law, and his undergraduate degree from the University of Oregon.

 HOW TO RESTORE YOUR FIREARM RIGHTS IN ARIZONA

-You Might Be Able to Take Your Second Amendment Rights Back
+You May Be Able to Restore Your Second Amendment Rights

-When you’re arrested in Arizona, a criminal record is created with the Arizona Department of Public Safety Criminal History Records Division, who then forwards these records to the FBI Criminal Justice Information Services Division, making his or her records available to be found when conducting a background check.
+When convicted of a crime in Arizona, a criminal record is created with the Arizona Department of Public Safety Criminal History Records Division, who then forwards these records to the FBI Criminal Justice Information Services Division, making the records available in a background check.

 Since the majority of people reading this aren’t lawyers, we’ve tried to simplify the legal jargon on our website, so regular people may follow along and get the information needed to understand their rights.
 However, before we get started, we should be clear that some of this information can get complicated, and, in many cases, it’s best to seek the assistance of an experienced lawyer.

 To help you understand your rights, our lawyers have developed a tool that can be helpful in figuring out your options.
 This tool can’t be perfectly accurate in every situation, but our lawyers have invested substantial time and resources working to make it as accurate as possible.

 You can get started by using our Secure Eligibility Test, or you can give us a call at (844) 947-3732 to see if our legal staff is available for a free consultation.
 Be aware that our staff is often busy with current clients and a high volume of calls and appointments.
 If you’re serious about getting rid of your record, your best bet is to take our Secure Eligibility Test and then schedule an appointment to discuss your results and options.